clydeso/hackathon-nab/README.md

 Modify the config.php file

-## Include .htaccess in root and dashboard directory
+### Include .htaccess in root and dashboard directory to allow https and non .php extension

 ```
 RewriteEngine On